-However to get the vertical clearance right you’ll need at least a 2.5”-3″ leveling kit if you don’t mind doing some trimming.
+However, to get the vertical clearance right you’ll need at least a 2.5”-3″ leveling kit if you don’t mind doing some trimming.
 You will need to do some trimming of components around the front wheel well.
 Depending on the tire brand and mold, you might need to add a front off-road bumper for added clearance.

-Cutting, and Pounding your beloved F150
+Cutting, and Pounding Your Beloved F150

 If you’re using wheels with a limited offset and minimal backspacing, you will also likely need to trim the rear part of the front wheel well near the mounting bolts for the liner.
-It’s not exactly the ideal way to go about things, however if you are determined to squeeze true 35’s in, then it can be done with a certain level of success.
+It’s not exactly the ideal way to go about things, however, if you are determined to squeeze true 35s in, then it can be done with a certain level of success.

 F150 Wheel Arches

 Your factory flares will require some trimming along the entire length of the wheel well for added clearance at full articulation and to prevent rubbing, so get familiar with your angle grinder.
-The easiest move would be to simply remove the fender liner, although not the most practical since you’ll get dirt flung up inside the wheel well and collecting in all the crevices. – Not cool!
+The easiest move would be to simply remove the fender liner, although not the most practical since you’ll get dirt flung up inside the wheel well and collect in all the crevices. – Not cool!

-F150 Front Crash bars & Pinch Weld
+F150 Front Crash Bars & Pinch Weld

 In many cases, with modern vehicles, there are safety features built into the bumpers, so you’ll need to do front crash bar removals as in the case of the Ford Rangers.
-Then there’s also the pinch weld, which will need to be grinded and pounded flat.
+Then there’s also the pinch weld, which will need to be ground and pounded flat.
 This is a welded piece of the body that protrudes into the wheel well and interferes with the tires.
 This usually happens during compression on all oversized tires.
-If you’re planning on running the stock wheels without a wheel spacer, then you’ll need to trim the crash bars on 2015-2019 F150s, THEY WILL SCRUB!
+If you’re planning on running the stock wheels without a wheel spacer, then you’ll need to trim the crash bars on the 2015-2019 F150s, THEY WILL SCRUB!

-Other factors to consider when fitting 35’s are the effects on your drivetrain system and transmission, which in many cases means a decrease in performance and the need to re-gear your diffs to try and salvage some power and MPG’s.
+Other factors to consider when fitting 35s are the effects on your drivetrain system and transmission, which in many cases means a decrease in performance and the need to re-gear your diffs to try and salvage some power and MPGs.
 You also don’t want to dog out your transmission.

 You can check your door-jam sticker for the correct gearing code.
 There is also a cool link below with will help you determine the correct ratios for your upgrade.